 Graeme Dingle Foundation aims to help New Zealand be the best place in the world to be young.
 Our programmes empower tamariki and rangatahi to build resilience, overcome life's obstacles and thrive.
-In addition to evaluating our programmes, have research youth issues, recently exploring the impact of social media on youth mental health, youth experience of the COVID-19 pandemic, youth disengagement, and a literature review of current youth trends.
+In addition to evaluating our programmes, the team have sought to understand other factors impacting the lives of young people in Aotearoa.
+These reports have looked at the impact of social media on youth mental health, youth experience of the COVID-19 pandemic, youth disengagement, and a literature review of societal trends and Generation Z.